PipraPay/PipraPay-V2/README.md

 # [PipraPay](https://piprapay.com) - Payment Automation Platform

-PipraPay is a self-hosted payment automation platform by QubePlug Bangladesh.
+PipraPay is a self-hosted payment automation platform by QubePlug.
 Host it on your own server, define your workflow, install plugins and themes, and stay in control.
 It’s free to use with no monthly fees.
 Visit https://piprapay.com/ for more info.

 ---